Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Introduction

 \section{Introduction}

-Precise, reliable location tracking is a foundation of numerous computing applications including augmented reality and robotics.
-While a wide range of solutions exist for this task, old-fashioned fiducial markers --- 2D graphical images that can be printed on paper and detected using computer vision --- still retain broad appeal due to the combination of low cost, ease of deployment, and robust performance under varied environmental conditions.
-However, the typically eye-catching appearances of fiducial markers make their use unsuitable in some situations, especially those where aesthetic concerns carry weight.
-Hence, despite their widespread use in select environments such as research laboratories and warehouses, adoption in non-professional settings such as residential homes remains limited.
-Inconspicuous fiducial markers that are capable of seamlessly blending into environments can potentially introduce inexpensive, accurate location tracking to novel contexts.
+Precise, reliable location tracking is a foundation of numerous computing applications such as robotics and augmented reality.
+Though a range of solutions exist for this task, old-fashioned fiducial markers --- 2D graphical images that can be printed on paper and detected using computer vision --- still retain broad appeal due to the combination of low cost, ease of deployment, and robust performance under a broad array of conditions.
+However, the typically eye-catching appearance of fiducial markers makes their use unsuitable in some situations, especially those where aesthetic concerns carry weight.
+Hence, despite their widespread use in select environments such as research labs and warehouses, adoption in non-professional settings such as residential homes remains limited.
+Inconspicuous fiducial markers that seamlessly blend into environments can potentially introduce inexpensive, accurate location tracking to novel contexts.

-In this paper we describe Ninja Codes (Figure 1), a new class of fiducial markers that deftly conceal themselves within various real-world environmental textures.
-Building on prior work in the field of deep steganography \cite{baluja2017}, where neural networks are used to surreptitiously encode binary messages within images, we train a neural network that turns arbitrary images into functional fiducial markers through subtle visual alterations.
-By creating Ninja Codes from photographs of wooden tabletops, tiled walls, asphalt paving, etc., discreet fiducial markers can be obtained that can be installed throughout environments in visually unobtrusive ways.
-Ninja Codes can be detected by a wide range of devices equipped with an RGB camera and capable of running inference — a category of devices which includes most modern smartphones — and can be printed on a variety of physical materials using commonly available equipment, e.g., an off-the-shelf color printer.
+In this paper we describe Ninja Codes (Figure 1), a new class of fiducial markers that are able to conceal themselves within various real-world environmental textures.
+Building upon prior work in the field of deep steganography \cite{baluja2017}, we train a neural network that turns arbitrary images into functional fiducial markers through subtle visual alterations.
+By creating Ninja Codes from photographs of wooden tabletops, tiled walls, asphalt paving, etc., we can obtain discreet fiducial markers that can be installed throughout environments in visually unobtrusive ways.
+The codes can be detected by a wide range of digital devices equipped with an RGB camera and capable of running inference --- a category of devices which includes most modern smartphones --- and can be printed out using commonly available equipment.